Getting married in Switzerland: the financial advantages and disadvantages

 Registered partnership was a legal option that allowed same-sex couples in Switzerland to officially acknowledge their relationship.
 Following the adoption of “Marriage for all” in a nationwide popular vote, same-sex couples have been able to marry or have their registered partnership converted into a marriage since 1 July 2022.
 New registered partnerships can no longer be entered into, however.

 For registered partnerships, the separation of property regime usually applies, unless a notarized contract of property has been agreed upon.
-The partners submit their tax returns together and are taxed like married couples.
+Until individual taxation has been implemented, the partners will submit their tax return jointly and be taxed in the same way as married couples.
 In the event of death, the rights are the same as for spouses – for example, with regard to inheritance law and OASI and pension fund benefits.

 Financial management after marriage: what account model do you want to opt for as a couple?